dtolnay/cxx/README.md

 Be aware that the design of this library is intentionally restrictive and opinionated!
 It isn't a goal to be powerful enough to handle arbitrary signatures in either language.
-Instead this project is about carving out a reasonably expressive set of functionality about which we can make useful safety guarantees today and maybe extend over time.
+Instead, this project is about carving out a reasonably expressive set of functionality about which we can make useful safety guarantees today and maybe extend over time.
 You may find that it takes some practice to use CXX bridge effectively as it won't work in all the ways that you